 The V-22 Osprey’s range and speed, the twin talents of the aircraft most heavily promoted by the U.S. Marine Corps, are revealing themselves in Afghanistan, as readiness and reliability numbers begin to climb steadily throughout the fleet.
 Lt.
 Gen. George Trautman, deputy commandant for aviation, says the level of hostile action experienced by the V-22s in Afghanistan is slightly higher than in Iraq.
 He calls Afghanistan “a different fight.
 There’s more kinetic work to be done.”
 Yet he ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "USMC V-22 Osprey Finds Its Groove In Afghanistan".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "USMC V-22 Osprey Finds Its Groove In Afghanistan".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.